04yashgautam/n8n-ai-agent-telegram/README.md

-# AI Agent Telegram Bot Workflow
+# AI Agent Telegram - Workflow

 An n8n workflow that turns a Telegram bot into a multi-modal AI agent:
 - **Text** messages